YouTube has been the most visited website since June of 2010.

 The original idea for YouTube was an online dating site and took inspiration from another popular site, Hot or Not.

-It evolved when the three founders were discussing how difficult it was to share videos socially.
+It evolved when the three founders discussed how socially sharing videos was difficult.

 The first video was uploaded to YouTube by founder Jawed Karim on April 23, 2005.

 The website was made available to the public within the year, and in November of 2005, it had a video reach one million views for the first time.

-Approximately one year after the first video on YouTube reached a million views, the company was acquired.
+The company was acquired approximately one year after the first video on YouTube reached a million views.

 Google purchased YouTube for $1.65 billion in Google stock.

-The popularity of the website began to ripple throughout the internet, and YouTube’s growth was astonishing.
+The website’s popularity began to ripple throughout the internet, and YouTube’s growth was astonishing.

-By 2011, more than one billion videos were being watched every single day.
+By 2011, more than one billion videos were being watched daily.

-Google invested in what would become one of the most profitable websites to exist.
+Google invested in what would become one of the most profitable websites.

 YouTube generates most of its income through advertising partners.